satya-arjunan/visocyteold/Documentation/release/Visocyte-5.5.0.md

 ## Promote coprocessing plugin's writers and generator to Catalyst menu

-We removed the CoProcessingScriptGenerator plugin and promoted its functions to mainline ParaView.
+We removed the CoProcessingScriptGenerator plugin and promoted its functions to mainline Visocyte.
 As before they depend on Python and Qt, but otherwise they are now always available.
 With this we removed the plugin's two menus and moved their contents under the **Catalyst** menu.